hicommonwealth/supernova-lockdrop/README.md

 Bitcoin locks can ONLY be honored if they follow this protocol.
 In addition, locks will ONLY be honored if they adhere to the strict locktime of 6 months from the time of the transaction.

+#### Notes on Cosmos locking

+Similarly, locking on Cosmos is different in that it does not involve a contract.
+All that is required is delegating some amount of tokens to an active validator on the cosmoshub mainnet, which will be automatically counted as a lock if still delegated at a chosen "lock height", the block when delegation amounts are counted.
+You can query the list of validators via the `gaiacli` tool, with `gaiacli query staking validators`.
+You may also need to provide a chain node to query via the `--node` flag and a chain ID using the `--chain-id` flag.

+As a result, unlocking can be a partial or a complete operation, in which you can either withdraw all delegated tokens, or some portion of them.
+We do not store the amount delegated via the command line, so to fully unlock will require looking up your total delegation via a block explorer or via the `gaiacli` tool (you can do this with `gaiacli query staking delegation`, providing a validator and a delegator addresses).

+A final note is that delegating on Cosmos also results in your account accumulating rewards, based on the configuration of the specific validator you've delegated to.
+These can also be withdrawn via the command line, using `gaiacli tx distribution withdraw-rewards`, specifying the validator address as well as your personal address via the `--from` flag.
+Note that you may need to provide `gaiacli` with your address's associated mnemonic, or else have your address configured with `gaiacli keys` before proceeding with this command.

 ### Advanced usage and development